yongjun21/st-scrolly/docs/guide/README.md

 :::

 ::: tip
-The scroll **distance** over which background content stays sticky is specified by add a `height` CSS property on the `.slide` class.
+The scroll **distance** over which background content stays sticky is specified by adding a `height` CSS property on the `.slide` class.
 You might wonder where does the `.slide` class come in.
 This will be explained further in later parts.
 :::

 ## Basic structure